hyboogo/blog/writeups/overthewire-vortex-level-8-writeup.md

   11: ff d3                 call   *%ebx
 ```

 `$0x804a001` is used to prevent \x00 from existing.
 And I hope there is something in the stack top to feed the arg of `sleep`.
+Change the `$0x804a00c` to the addr of the second shellcode.

 The final exploit: